Shinozuka Station

 Shinozuka Station (篠塚駅, Shinozuka-eki) is a passenger railway station in the town of Ōra, Gunma, Japan, operated by the private railway operator Tōbu Railway.
 It is numbered "TI-43".

 Lines

 Shinozuka Station is served by the Tōbu Koizumi Line, and is located 9.2 kilometers from the terminus of the line at Tatebayashi.

 Station layout

 The station consists of a single side platform serving traffic in both directions.

-Adjacent stations

 History

 Shinozuka Station was opened as a station of the Koizumi Line operated by Jōshū Railway company on March 12, 1917.
 The Koizumi Line was purchased by Tōbu Railway in 1937.
 A new station building was built in 2006.

 From March 17, 2012, station numbering was introduced on all Tōbu lines, with Shinozuka Station becoming "TI-43".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 213 passengers daily (boarding passengers only).